-Turning trash into art is like meditation or yoga.
+Turning trash into art is like meditation.

 MY LOVE AFFAIR WITH THE ART OF MARITA DINGUS BY STACY LAWSON 34THPARALLEL MAGAZINE ISSUE 34